Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Model Description

-\subsection{Boundary and Coupling Conditions}
+\subsection{Boundary and coupling conditions}

-The boundary conditions of the model are the no-slip condition on the nozzle walls, symmetry around the $xz$ plane, an inlet flow rate on the top of the cylinder, the sliding wall at the bottom of the rectangular block, and open boundaries for the rest of the walls.
+The boundary conditions of the model are the no-slip condition on the nozzle walls, symmetry around the $xz$ plane, an inlet flow rate on the top of the cylinder, the sliding wall at the bottom of the rectangular block, and open boundaries for the rest of the walls in the deposition domain.
+The domain and the boundaries considered in a general 3D printing simulation are represented in Figure 1.
 From an operational perspective, two boundary conditions deserve more attention because they incorporate the manipulated variables of the process as follows:

-In Eq \ref{eq:ns8}, the normal contributions of $\mathbf{v}$ over the boundary $\partial \Omega_{inl}$ are given by the flow rate $V_{pl}$, and in Eq \ref{eq:ns9}, the velocity on the boundary $\partial \Omega_{bn}$ is set to $\bar{v}_x$, the relative nozzle speed.
+In Eq \ref{eq:ns8}, the normal contributions of $\mathbf{v}$ over the boundary $\partial \Omega_{inl}$ (nozzle inlet) are given by the inlet flow rate $V_{pl}$, and in Eq \ref{eq:ns9}, the velocity on the boundary $\partial \Omega_{bn}$ (substrate) is set to $\bar{v}_x$, the relative printing speed.
 In terms of control, $\bar{v}_x$ can be directly adjusted using the G code, but $V_{pl}$ is implicitly related to the dynamics of the extrusion system.

 The fluid flow and the level-set equations are coupled through the advection velocity, but also through the properties of the phases.
 The density and viscosity used in the fluid flow equations are defined based on a smooth transition given by the following expressions: